muhammadkholidb/pandora/README.md

-# Fexing
+# Dior

 Collection of utilities and controls to support JavaFX projects

-Easy steps to use Fexing:
+Easy steps to use Dior:
 #### 1. Add maven repository
 ```xml
 <repositories>